samuelfebreiro/c-/README.md

 Info about the programs:

+- fibonacci.cpp

+  In this program you can enter the position up to which you want to view the Fibonacci series.

 - get_a_roman_number.cpp

   If you introduce a number less than 4000, the program show you the Roman number.